This page contains practical information about our bachelor programs. An overview of the programs is at the bottom of the page.

 Your digital classroom

 You will spend most of your time in our digital classroom.
-Here you will find all your learning material, task- and project descriptions, submissions and activity reports – and chat forums for communicating with lecturers, tutors and fellow students.
+This is an online tool where you will have access to learning material, task- and project descriptions, submissions and activity reports – and chat forums for communicating with lecturers, tutors and fellow students.
+At the start of your study, you will be introduced to the digital classroom and learn more about how your study works.

 The digital learning platform both allows and encourages you to connect with your fellow students.
 You may discuss, collaborate and inspire each other, which can be very helpful throughout your learning experience.